protesilaos/my-website/_pages/emacs/modus-themes-pictures.md

 ---
 title: 'Screen shots of the Modus themes for Emacs'
-subtitle: 'Demonstrating some options for various interfaces'
+subtitle: 'Demonstrating default styles for various interfaces'
 excerpt: 'Demo of the Modus themes for Emacs, showcasing a wide range of options and interfaces.'
 permalink: /emacs/modus-themes-pictures
 redirect_from: